IgnacioLaurenty/AL-frameworks/README.md

 ## Example notebook

-We provide a notebook, giving examples of how you can use this package.
+We provide a notebook *examples.ipynb*, giving examples of how you can use this package.

+## Prerequisites

 - numpy
 - pytorch
 - torchvision